W-GOULD/hiddenxss/README.md

 # hiddenxss
-Searches a web page for hidden fields which might be vulnerable to xss
+returns the names of hidden fields in a html file.
+Could be useful for testing xss on hidden fields